iccmr-quantum/OSC-Qasm/README.md

 A simple multi-platform OSC Python interface for executing Qasm code.
 Or a simple way to connect creative programming environments like Max ([_The QAC Toolkit_](https://quantumland.art/qac)) and Pd with real quantum hardware, using the OSC protocol.

 _OSC-Qasm_ works in a Server-Client logic.
 The Server side hosts a OSC python server that listens to incoming messages.
 It expects to receive [OpenQASM](https://en.wikipedia.org/wiki/OpenQASM) (Open Quantum Assembly Language) scripts from any OSC client, describing quantum circuits.
-Then, _OSC-Qasm_ executes the assembly code, using either Qiskit's [qasm_simulator](https://www.youtube.com/watch?v=V4CwN4rEtVQ) or a real [IBMQ](https://quantum-computing.ibm.com/) Quantum machine.
-The job results are sent back to the same (or another) OSC client.
-The Client's task is to send OpenQASM scripts to the server using OSC, receive the resulting counts from an executed quantum circuit and make some music out of it!
+Then, _OSC-Qasm_ executes the assembly code, using either Qiskit's [qasm_simulator](https://www.youtube.com/watch?v=V4CwN4rEtVQ) or a real [IBMQ](https://quantum-computing.ibm.com/) Quantum hardware.
+The job results are sent back to the same (or [another](#network-distribution)) OSC client.
+The Client's tasks are to send OpenQASM scripts to the server using OSC, receive the resulting counts from an executed quantum circuit, and use it in a creative way!

 Please click the <img src="https://cdn-icons-png.flaticon.com/512/151/151917.png" width="15" height="15"> icon on the top left corner of this Readme.md file viewer on [github](https://github.com/iccmr-quantum/OSC-Qasm/) to access the table of contents.